-L’amore non è bello, se non è litigarello
+1. L’amore non è bello, se non è litigarello

-This Italian proverb pretends to ease the tension after a little quarrel by objecting that a relationship can’t be completely ‘bella’ (or healthy) without a a small fight every now and then.
-Of course, it goes without saying that the hardest times make your relationship stronger.
-The adjective litigarello (originating from the verb litigare) is not used in any other expressions but this one.
+This Italian proverb pretends to ease the tension after a little quarrel by objecting that a relationship can’t always be “bella‘(or healthy) without a small fight from time to time.
+Of course, the hardest times make your relationship stronger.
+The adjective litigarello (originating from the verb litigare) is not used in any other expressions, but this one.

-Chi s’assomiglia si piglia
+2. Chi s’assomiglia si piglia

-Sfortunato al gioco fortunato in amore
+3. Sfortunato al gioco fortunato in amore

 Literally: unlucky at cards, lucky in love.

-Il primo amore non si scorda mai
+4. Il primo amore non si scorda mai

 English: You never forget your first love.
+The proverb explains itself.

-Al cuore non si comanda
+5. Al cuore non si comanda

-A person who is love might not see the faults in his/her partner then other might see.
-Pretty malicious, but I have heard it a few times.
+English: Love is blind, or you can’t rule the heart.
+A person who is in love might not see the faults in his/her partner the way others might see them.
+It sounds pretty malicious, but I have heard it a few times.